robyvandamme/dotbump/test/DotBump.Tests/README.md

 # dotBump Tests

+## Style

+Testing out a couple of different patterns for the tests at the moment, will converge at some moment in time.

 ## NuGet Tests

 For the different NuGet test cases I have added example json result files to be able to easily test the logic to